 This appointment normally takes from an hour to an hour and a half to complete.

-They check the inside of your home and look at carbon dioxide levels, temperature, and humidity which can lead to problems such as condensation, damp and mould.
+These sensors check the inside of your home and measure carbon dioxide levels, temperature, and humidity which can lead to problems such as condensation, damp and mould.

-We will also need to fit a Gateway Hub.
+We will also need to fit a Gateway Hub in your home.
 This should be situated close to your fuse box, and it will be directly wired in.
 The Gateway Hub collects information from your alarms and environmental sensors to provide Hafod with insights that will help to keep your home healthy and safe.
+The Gateway hub is the size of a shoe box.

-The installation of the environmental sensors can take from 30 minutes to an hour to install.
+The installation of the environmental sensors and gateway hub can take from 30 minutes to an hour to install.

-Please note: These monitors must be fitted before we can continue with any energy efficiency upgrade works, such as installing solar panels.
+Please note: These monitors must be fitted before we can continue with any energy efficiency upgrade works, such as installing solar panels and/or cavity wall insulation.

 Our contractors once again will make an appointment with you to come and fit what is needed.
 We may need to put up scaffolding.

-Our contractors do a further check to ensure everything is how it should be and safe to use.
+Our contractors do a further check to ensure everything is how it should be and safe to useThey will also help you to understand how to use any new installations to your homeWe will also ask you for feedback on the process and whether you are happy with it.

 Footprint community engagement days